rPankaj05/TodoApp/README.md

 About the Project...

-This is a simle TODO Application for amrk your daily tasks.
+This is a simple TODO Application for mark your daily tasks.

 This is fully responsive and compatible for every devices.